2014 Texas Tech Red Raiders football team: Central Arkansas

 The Texas Tech Red Raiders opened up their 2014 season at home with a 42–35 win over the Central Arkansas Bears.
 The Red Raiders committed 15 penalties during the game, but still gained a total of 636 yards against the Bears' 406.
 After two Webb interceptions, the Bears scored to take a 16–7 lead in the 2nd quarter.
 After receiving an onside kick with 3 minutes left in the game, the Red Raiders held onto the ball to end the game.

 Davis Webb threw for 452 yards and four touchdowns during the season opener.

-UTEP
+At UTEP

-Despite only gaining 19 first downs against the Miners' 23 and possessing the ball for 21 minutes, Texas Tech managed to edge out UTEP for a 30–26 win.
+Despite only gaining 20 first downs against the Miners' 24 and possessing the ball for 21 minutes, Texas Tech managed to edge out UTEP for a 30–26 win.

 Arkansas

 The Red Raiders lost their first game of the season against former Southwest Conference rivals, the Arkansas Razorbacks.
 The Raiders were plagued by both turnovers and penalties and couldn't keep up with Arkansas's run game.
 Texas Tech was 5–60 on penalties, while Arkansas was only 2–15.
 The Razorbacks managed to rush for 438 yards, while the Red Raiders only ran for 101.